Flora Chan

-Flora Chan Wai-shan (Traditional Chinese:陳慧珊, in Hong Kong), is an American actress active primarily in Hong Kong television and film.
+Flora Chan Wai-shan (Traditional Chinese:陳慧珊, in Hong Kong), is an American actress active primarily in Hong Kong television and film who was a former newscaster, weather presenter and editor for TVB Pearl.
 Along with Maggie Cheung Ho-yee, Kenix Kwok, Jessica Hsuan, and Ada Choi, she is known as one of the Top 5 "Fa Dans" (term used for actresses with high popularity) of TVB from the mid-1990s to mid-2000s.

 Biography

 Rather than getting her start from modelling, a beauty pageant, or the Miss Hong Kong Pageant, (香港小姐競選) which provides actresses for HK's television station, TVB, Chan was a reporter for the TVB English Channel, TVB Pearl.
 In the mid-1990s, television director Teng Dak-Hei asked her to participate in his upcoming series, the fifth installment of the popular TVB drama series, File of Justice.

 Chan's performance in this series about young, yuppie lawyers caught the attention of the HK audience, and TVB.
 She joined as a TVB actress and has since made other series, most notably Untraceable Evidence, playing the calm and collected forensics doctor, "Pauline Lip"; and in Healing Hands, a TVB series known for its cutting edge medical topics.
 In 2002, Chan won the coveted "Most Favourite TV Actress" award presented annually by TVB.
 Having already starred in various TVB dramas, she is no longer signed on with TVB as a full-time actress.
 In November 2006, Chan announced she would be returning to film a TVB serial in February 2007.